NicolasH2/ggbrace/README.md

 You can add the geom_line() to your plot of choice to include the brace.
 Specify its x and y coordinates to put it wherever you want (see below).

 ## Custom braces
-To put braces wherever you want in your graph, we can change the x and y coordinates of the bracket.
+To put the brace anywhere in your graph, change its x and y coordinates.
 This can also change where the bracket is pointing to.
-If yend is smaller then ystart, the brace will point downwards.
-If xend is smaller than xstart and parameter="side" is specified, it will point to the left.
+The brace will always point towards yend, or xend if parameter="side" is specified.

 ``` r
 ggplot() + geom_brace(ystart=2, yend= -2)